claffin/cloudproxy/README.md

 You can manage CloudProxy via an API and UI.
 You can access the UI at ```http://localhost/ui```.

-You scale up and down your proxies and remove them for each provider via the UI.
+You can scale up and down your proxies and remove them for each provider via the UI.

 ## CloudProxy API
 ### List available proxy servers